Wisconsin Diminished Value Claims

 Hellenbrand v.
 Hilliard, 2004 WI App 151 (Wis.
 Ct.
 App.)

-The Wisconsin Court of Appeals held that when repairs to personal property do not restore the property to its pre injury value, and the plaintiff demonstrates that he or she has suffered or will suffer a loss in value as a result, damages for that proven loss in value are recoverable.
-The court emphasized that the purpose of property damage compensation is to make the owner whole for the actual economic loss caused by another’s negligence, not merely to reimburse repair costs.
+The Court of Appeals held that when repairs to personal property don't restore it to its pre-injury value, and the plaintiff shows they've suffered or will suffer a loss in value as a result, damages for that proven loss are recoverable.
+The court emphasized that the point of property damage compensation is to make the owner whole for actual economic loss — not simply to reimburse repair costs — and recognized that the proper measure of damages can include diminution in value whenever the evidence shows a repaired vehicle is still worth less than before the loss.

 Below are answers to common questions about Wisconsin diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

 Yes.
-Even properly repaired vehicles may experience resale impact due to accident history.
+Even a properly repaired vehicle can suffer resale impact simply because of its accident history.

-There is no mandated formula.
-Market based comparison of similar vehicles is commonly used to measure resale impact.
+There's no mandated formula.
+A market-based comparison of similar vehicles is the common way to measure the resale impact.

-• What is the statute of limitations for diminished value in Wisconsin?
+• What's the statute of limitations in Wisconsin?

 Wisconsin generally allows six years for property damage claims.

-• Do insurance companies pay diminished value in Wisconsin?
+• Do insurers pay diminished value claims in Wisconsin?

-Yes, but claims supported by detailed market analysis are typically evaluated more favorably.
+Yes, but claims backed by detailed market analysis tend to be evaluated more favorably.

 Still have a question?